 NSA AWARD FOR THE BEST SCIENTIFIC CYBERSECURITY PAPER

-This year's winner is Joseph Bonneau for his paper "The Science of Guessing: Analyzing an Anonymized Corpus of 70 Million Passwords."
+This winner of the 1st Annual Best Scientific Cybersecurity Paper Competition is Joseph Bonneau for his paper "The Science of Guessing: Analyzing an Anonymized Corpus of 70 Million Passwords."
 This paper, which offered careful and rigorous measurements of password use in practice and theoretical contributions to how to measure and model password strength, reflected many dimensions of good science: it was well grounded in past work, yet clearly differentiated itself from that work; it uses appropriate mathematics and articulates a new entropy measure that can be used to enhance the work in other investigations; it is a strong example of evidenced-based security research, grounded in a data set of sufficient size and diversity; it clearly exposed the author's data collection method; the methodology described was designed with ethical considerations in mind and it offered external validation of the author's results.
 It effectively drew on and contributed to the community of security researchers, and ought to have impact beyond the particular problem discussed in the paper.

 Dr. Bonneau is a software engineer with Google in New York City.
 He holds B.S.
 (2006) and MS (2007) degrees from Stanford University in Computer Science.
 He worked for Cryptography Research, Inc. for a year before moving on to graduate studies at Cambridge University as the recipient of a Gates Fellowship in 2008.
 He received his PhD from Cambridge in 2012, working under Prof. Ross Anderson.
 The award paper documents work reported in the dissertation, entitled "Guessing Human Chosen Secrets".
 His dissertation acknowledges Profs.
 Ilya Mironov, John Mitchell, and Dan Boneh of Stanford (along with many others) and is available here.